undecidables/COSBAS-Server/README.md

 The Computer Science Biometric Access System's Server Code.

+## Running the Server

+To launch the server run gradle bootrun or gradlew bootrun in the projects root folder.

 ## Notes to the team
 * Please look into using git [commit keywords](https://help.github.com/articles/closing-issues-via-commit-messages/).
 * Please document all code *immediately* using JavaDoc